Rights groups take French racial profiling case to top body

 The NGOs allege that French police target Black people and people of Arab descent in choosing who to stop and check.
 Police officers who corroborate such accounts are among people cited in the file.

-The groups behind the lawsuit contend the practice is rooted in a culture of systemic discrimination within the police with far-reaching consequences for people of color, often left feeling alienated from French society.
+The groups behind the lawsuit contend the practice is rooted in a culture of systemic discrimination within the police with far-reaching consequences for people of color.

+“It’s a humiliating experience.
+You’re in the street, you’re frisked, patted down and questioned in front of everyone,” said Issa Coulibaly, head of Pazapas, a youth association in eastern Paris involved in the suit.

 Instead of money for victims, the suit seeks deep reforms within law enforcement to ensure an end to racial profiling, including a change in a penal code that currently gives officers carte blanche to check IDs — with no trace that they have done so.
 Among other things, they also want an independent mechanism to lodge complaints and training for police officers.